karatekid/karatekid.github.io/_drafts/tdd_embedded_c.md

 #### Chapter 4: Testing your Way to Done

+Chapter 4 is basically a walkthrough TDD, showing a detailed example of what the various steps are.
+Here are a couple of tidbits I gleaned from reading through it.
+When refactoring don't break anything, copy / paste, don't cut / paste.
+Once everything is in place then substitute your change.
+Once tests are passing, remove the old code and if tests still pass you're all set!
+During this section James makes use of a __stub__, a test version of a production function that gives us insight into what was passed into that function, for example we can get information on what was logged, etc. Also note that once an error get's introduced during TDD just undo to debug, since you just added the faulty code you can very quickly see what went wrong.

 #### Chapter 5: Embedded TDD Strategy

+Chapter 5 is the most relevant chapter to embedded systems development and discusses how to keep the software and hardware in working order.
+James recognizes that testing on hardware can be expensive in time and other factors.
+Since you usually don't have your target hardware for some time, it's usually a good idea to get an evaluation board for your processor, this reduces the number of unknowns and can allow you to start working on hardware before you get the eventual target.

+Dual-targeting is an important concept when working with TDD on embedded systems.
+You want to be able to run most modules on the target platform, your evaluation board, and your development setup.
+You'll be doing a lot of upfront verification on the development system, but you obviously want to ensure that everything works on the other platforms.
+Dual-targeting allows us to keep this need forefront in our minds durnig development.

+During development follow the embedded TDD cycle:

+1. The standard TDD micro cycle - every save
+2. Compiler Compatibility check - every commit
+3. Run unit tests on eval board - every day
+4. Run unit tests on target board - every day
+5. Run manual acceptance tests on target board - hardware or hardware code change

+{% include figure.html url='/assets/img/tdd_embedded_c/embedded_tdd_cycle.jpg' caption='Embedded TDD Cycle'%}

+When setting up a system for separate targets you could take a couple of different approaches.
+You could use:

+* conditional compilation (ugly, hard to understand)
+* platform specific header files (use `#define` to define functions differently)
+* platform specific implementation directories (the __best__ answer).
+This is an __adapter pattern__.

+Automated hardware tests should find any language construct differences, memory issues, and misunderstanding of hardware.
+They must also be automatically verified.

+The manual acceptance tests should have some sort of command terminal to communicate with the hardware to trigger tests and get the expected result.
+You can also have long / short tests, running them with varying frequencies.
+You can also use external instruments to test, such as a function generator.

 #### Chapter 6: Excuses & Problems with TDD

+Chapter 6 reads like a FAQ or troubleshooting guide for TDD enumerating various peoples' problems with TDD in the embedded world and then addressing them.
+I'll highlight a couple of the interesting ones.

+Single-step and hardware debugging are very slow try to avoid it, guess what TDD helps avoid it.

+What about testing after development (TAD)?
+TDD is more about than development, while TAD is all about testing, doesn't have as immediate of feedback, and doesn't get as much coverage.

+TDD doesn't find all bugs.
+While this is true, it does find a lot of them and really helps during development.
+You obviously still need these test types:

+* integration
+* acceptance (fulfill requirements)
+* exploratory
+* load & performance (explore limits)

 ### Testing Modules with Collaborators